Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 94 trips daily across all routes, resulting in about 50 weekly trips per individual stop.
+On average, there are 94 trips per day across all routes, which translates to roughly 50 weekly trips per individual stop.

 Frequently Asked Questions - Transport